harshita2515/stock-market-prediction/README.md

 Project Steps:

-used two datasets one for training and other for testing the model Create an initial machine learning model and estimate accuracy Build a backtesting engine to more accurately measure accuracy Improve the accuracy of the model
+1.used two datasets one for training and other for testing the model

+2.Create an initial machine learning model and estimate accuracy

+3.Build a backtesting engine to more accurately measure accuracy

+4.Improve the accuracy of the model

 Implementation: